 Many of us may be familiar with FA but not quite able to define what it is and what it is when put into practice.
-In essence formative assessment is a way to monitor student learning while it is happening and to thus adjust teaching methods and lesson plans accordingly.
+In essence formative assessment is a way to monitor student learning while it is happening and thus adjust teaching methods and lesson plans accordingly.
 FA is a continuous process that helps to uncover student learning with the goal of helping to improve their understanding of specific topics and subjects.
-Many define formative assessment as an ‘assessment for learning.
+Many define formative assessment as an ‘assessment for learning'.

 Summative is what comes to mind when many of us think of assessments and evaluations.
 Examinations, finals, quizzes, and graded papers are examples of summative assessments that test student knowledge of a given topic or subject.
 These graded assessments and assignments are often high stakes and are geared towards testing students.

 The key differences between these two methods of assessment are that summative assessment assesses what students know, what information they have retained, and how they are performing.
-FA help educators understand if lessons, lectures, classes, and assignments are providing students with the necessary framework to comprehend and retain information.
+FA helps educators understand if lessons, lectures, classes, and assignments are providing students with the necessary framework to comprehend and retain information.

 FA is a continuous process that can be run on a day-to-day or even a lesson-by-lesson basis while summative assessments tend to take place at the end of chapters, semesters, or years.
 Both work to inform educators how students are progressing and work in tandem to paint a picture of classroom performance.

-So with those definitions covered it is time we look at some relevant activities and examples that educators of any institution or age can implement in their classrooms, lecture theaters, or seminar rooms.
+So with those definitions covered, it is time we look at some relevant activities and examples that educators of any institution or age can implement in their classrooms, lecture theaters, or seminar rooms.
 The beauty of these examples is that they can be run at a variety of points throughout a class or lecture.
 Some work best when included right at the beginning, while others can be used at a midway point.

 As with all formative assessments these are not designed to be graded in any way and are constructed to be simple and offer a basic reading of students’ comprehension.